trungleviet-agilityio/backend-training/database-learning/practice/docs/database_views.md

 **Use Cases:** Episode tracking, director assignments, production scheduling

 ### 3.3.
 Cast and Crew View
-**Purpose:** Display all employees participating in a specific series with their roles and characters.
+**Purpose:** Display all actors and directors participating in a specific series with their roles and characters.

 ```sql
 CREATE VIEW cast_and_crew AS